chick0en/cybersecurity.github.io/README.md

 Team Members: Ali, Ilija

 Plans:
-idk we aint got one
+idk we aint got one, we are got one